Average Customer Review:

 Dyson Cool AM07

-While no single model hits it out of the park in both professional testing and user reviews, the tower fan that attracts the most attention overall is the Dyson AM07 Tower Fan (Est. $350), part of Dyson's ultra-high-end Air Multiplier line.
+While no single tower fan absolutely hits it out of the park in both professional testing and user reviews, the model that attracts the most attention overall is the Dyson Cool AM07 (Est. $400), part of Dyson's ultra-high-end Air Multiplier line.
 This innovative bladeless fan tucks the spinning motor into the base, directing the flow of air out through an oval-shaped aperture.
 Aside from its sleek, modern look, this design makes the fan much safer for kids and pets, not to mention easier to clean.

 When Dyson first introduced the Air Multiplier fans back in 2010, it claimed that the bladeless design produced a quieter and steadier flow of air, with none of the "buffeting" associated with a traditional fan.
 Reviews we read at the time called this claim into question, indicating that the Dyson fans' breeze felt no smoother than a traditional fan's, and their motors were actually noisier for the amount of air they put out.

 However, in 2014 Dyson redesigned the Air Multipliers.
 It claims the AM07 puts out more air with less noise than other tower fans – and reviews suggest that this time, there's actually something to the claim.
 Brian Vu of Your Best Digs says the AM07 "somehow generates impressive power without screaming at you," making it a great choice for nighttime use.
 At 61 dB, it's the quietest of the seven tower fans in the site's test – and its sleek design "functions secondarily as a talking point for house parties."